jevakallio/crna-pull-request-preview/README.md

 Thankfully, GitHub makes code reviews simple.
 As long as the team is disciplined enough to keep their pull requests small and focused, code keeps getting reviewed, improved, fixed and released.
 But as soon as reviewing become slow, the flow grinds to a halt.

 A good code review looks at code conventions, patterns, and architecture.
-But most importantly, good reviews verify that the code works as intended.
-For UI programming, the only way to do this try out the app.
-To get the other developer's code running on your device you will have to stash any work-in-progress in your own workspace, pull down the remote branch, install dependencies, compile, deploy and start the application.
+But most importantly, **good reviews verify that the code works as intended.** For UI programming, the only way to do this try out the app.
+To get another developer's code running on your device you will have to stash any work-in-progress in your own workspace, pull down the remote branch, install dependencies, compile, deploy and start the application.
 Not so quick, anymore, is it?

 ## Review apps